If Bastion is the heart of the nation, then Necropolis is where its spirit lies

 Preserved and maintained by several chapters with strong connections to the stewards, the permanent population of Necropolis is tiny compared to the area it covers.
 Some of these chapters are dedicated to preserving a single tomb, or the tombs of all the dead from a specific era or nation.
 Even for Highborn chapters, these chapters have a reputation for being dour, grim and restrained.
 "Only the dead live in Necropolis" is a common, if somewhat disrespectful, saying about the Black City.

 There are a great many point of interest in Necropolis but the majority are tombs or memorials to the dead.
 One of the best known memorials, outside the tombs of the emperors and empresses, are the Silent Obelisks, scattered here and there throughout the city.
 Each is roughly the same - an obelisk of black granite surrounded by a small memorial garden - and each bears the names of every known Imperial soldier who has laid down their life in a significant conflict against the enemies of the Empire.
 In each case, a small shrine is maintained by a dedicated steward of the dead that serves in the role of a museum - decorated with plaques and friezes that chronicle the conflict, and containing carefully chosen relics of the past war.
-The Obelisks sometimes attract criticism, especially from the Urizen, as they record history with a distinctly Highborn flavour that favours inspiring lessons over strict adherence to facts.
+The obelisks sometimes attract criticism, especially from the Urizen, as they record history with a distinctly Highborn flavour that favours inspiring lessons over strict adherence to facts.
 Not every conflict the Empire has ever fought is recorded here - which has in the past been a source of additional criticism.
 A small number of the obelisks have suffered damage over the centuries, but only one has ever been damaged through malice.
-In 228YE a cabal of heretics lead by a false exemplar marred one of the oldest obelisks - the obelisk memorialising those slain in the war against Alderei the Fair.
+In 228YE a cabal of heretics led by a false exemplar marred one of the oldest obelisks - the obelisk memorialising those slain in the war against Alderei the Fair.
 While the obelisk was partially restored, roughly a third of the names were lost beyond recovery.

 While it is a respected repository of historical knowledge, Necropolis survived the rampage of Emperor Nicovar largely unscathed.
 While he was merciless in regard to the libraries and centres of learning elsewhere in the Empire, he spared the memorial shrines of Necropolis.
 That is not to say that he did not come here; his forces destroyed the Hall of Chronicles, a library dedicated primarily to the biographies of the dead.
 A surprising number of the actual documents survived this attempted purge however.
 In addition to those texts smuggled out when it was clear that an attack was imminent, magical means were used to preserve a number of the most valuable books.
 Even while the building was being burnt a dedicated coven of magisters evoked powerful Winter magic to place protective enchantments against fire on many of the texts.
 While the magicians themselves perished in the blaze, the books survived unscathed.
 Unfortunately, their magic had not gone unnoticed.
 After the destruction, Nicovar's forces searched the rubble for three days and found many of the undamaged texts and tore them apart.
 Still, not everyone was as committed to the destruction of the library as the mad Emperor - and as a result, fragments and individual pages - as well as entire books - occasionally turn up in the possession of descendants of these soldiers.